 The epiphysis is the area of the bone that ‘does the growing’ in children and adolescents.
 It is sometimes called the growth plate.
 A slipped capital femoral epiphysis is a fracture or slipping of the bone which occurs at the growth plate.

 It is not a particularly common condition but does typically affects boys aged twelve to fifteen years old.
 It may be brought on by sports activity.
 Athletes who are overweight and late maturing are also more prone to suffering the injury because of the additional stresses and strains on the growing bones.

 It is very important to consider a slipped capital femoral epiphysis in young athletes because if it is not recognised and treated it can lead to more series, long term problems.
 In particular, a decrease in blood flow to the head of the Femur will result in the bone dying (avascular necrosis), and so should be addressed as soon as possible.

 Elite physiotherapist Neal Reynolds explains growing pains in children.

 Treatment of a slipped capital femoral epiphysis

-If this injury is suspected X-rays will be taken to confirm the diagnosis and assess how bad it is.
-If positive, orthopedic assessment is required and surgery may be performed.
+If you suspect a slipped capital femoral epiphysis then X-rays will need to be taken to confirm the diagnosis and assess how bad the injury is.

 Surgery involves fixing the head of the femur with pins or a screw, followed by a period of immobilisation.
-A full rehabilitation program is required to progress the patient to full weight bearing, and then to regain full strength and movement in the hip.
+A full rehabilitation program is required.
+This will gradually progress the patient to full weight bearing.
+Eventually, exercises to restore full strength and movement in the hip will be needed.